johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

 # Notes

 We got lots of help from the [kafka user list](http://mail-archives.apache.org/mod_mbox/kafka-users/) while discovering the problem and figuring out a fix.
-We hope that open-sourcing our solution to the problem is our way of giving back to the community.
+We hope that open sourcing our solution to the problem is our way of giving back to the community.
 Also, we're hoping the community will continue to improve on our solution   (Pull requests always welcome!).
 We'd love to add an api for _exactly once_ processing, and also some tools for monitoring the progress of your kafka consumers.
 Hopefully something similar will even make it into the standard api with kafka 0.9, [currently scheduled for release next April](https://cwiki.apache.org/confluence/display/KAFKA/Future+release+plan).